pingcap/docs-cn/system-variables.md

 - Scope: SESSION
 - Default value: 0
-- This variable is used to set whether the optimizer executes the optimization operation of pushing down the aggregate function to the position before Join.
+- This variable is used to set whether the optimizer executes the optimization operation of pushing down the aggregate function to the position before Join, Projection, and UnionAll.
 - When the aggregate operation is slow in query, you can set the variable value to 1.

 ### tidb_opt_correlation_exp_factor